Production Server Configuration

 Push your app.

-Elastic Runtime uses the default standard Ruby web server library WEBrick for Ruby and Ruby on Rails apps.
-However, Elastic Runtime can support a more robust production web server, such as Phusion Passenger, Puma, Thin, or Unicorn.
+PAS uses the default standard Ruby web server library WEBrick for Ruby and Ruby on Rails apps.
+However, PAS can support a more robust production web server, such as Phusion Passenger, Puma, Thin, or Unicorn.

-To instruct Elastic Runtime to use a web server other than WEBrick, perform the following steps:
+To instruct PAS to use a web server other than WEBrick, perform the following steps: